Updated – August 31, 2020

-The Government of Canada is providing a subsidy of 75% of employee wages for businesses affected by COVID-19, retroactive from March 15, 2020.
-This subsidy is extended for 12 weeks, to August 29, 2020.
+The Government of Canada is providing a subsidy of up to 75% of employee wages for businesses affected by COVID-19, retroactive from March 15, 2020.
+This subsidy is extended for eligible employers until November 21, 2020.

 The program is intended for small businesses experiencing financial difficulty as a result of COVID-19.
 This assistance, offered in the form of forgivable loans to owners of eligible commercial buildings, is intended to reduce rent by at least 75% for the months covered by the program.